-Covid-19 booster shots have outpaced the US rate of new vaccinations.
+COVID-19 booster shots have outpaced the US rate of new vaccinations.
 And the millions still unvaccinated could trigger 'future waves,' expert warns - Local News 8

 By Aya Elamroussi, CNN

-The US is making headway in its battle against Covid-19 — with infection and hospitalization rates on the decline after a surge fueled by the relentless Delta variant.
+The US is making headway in its battle against COVID-19 — with infection and hospitalization rates on the decline after a surge fueled by the highly transmissible Delta variant.
 But with the number of Americans getting booster shots surpassing those who are initiating vaccination, experts warn more is needed to continue the progress.

-Coronavirus cases and hospitalizations have both declined by more than 10% from last week, according to data from Johns Hopkins University and the US Department of Health and Human Services, respectively.
+The country has averaged more than 101,200 new cases a day over the last week — down 41% from a peak in a Delta-driven wave reached in mid-September, according to Johns Hopkins University data.

+The number of COVID-19 patients in US hospitals — 68,760 as of Thursday — also is down 34% from a Delta-wave peak reached in September, according to the Department of Health and Human Services.

-Just over 56% of the total US population is fully vaccinated, according to the US Centers for Disease Control and Prevention (CDC).
+Just over 56% of the total US population is fully vaccinated, according to the US Centers for Disease Control and Prevention.

 An average of 384,963 booster vaccine doses are being given daily, while roughly 281,303 people are getting their first dose every day and about 292,927 people are becoming fully vaccinated each day, according to Wednesday’s CDC data.